nickorsi/react-ts-jobly-fronted-vite/README.md

 <!-- ROADMAP -->
 ## Roadmap
 In progress
+- [ ] Add either offset based pagination or cursor based pagination to companies and jobs pages
 - [ ] Add ability to sign up and create a profile for verification of users
 - [ ] Add ability for authorized users to add jobs and companies
 - [ ] Add ability for users to apply to jobs